How a Piano is Made

 Adjustment fine-tunes the movement of the keyboard and action, ensuring that the instrument responds accurately to the pianist's touch.
 This involves leveling the height of the keys and adjusting the key drop as described previously, and also includes the process of regulating the action.
 There are more than 10 adjustments for each key, and since there are 88 keys, it means that a total of over a thousand separate adjustments must be made.

 Ensuring Flawless Action Movement

 After installing the three legs and the pedals, the process moves to the finish tuning.
 Tuning is the process of adjusting the strings to have the correct pitch to produce the musical scale.
-In the part of the keyboard compass where the notes have three strings, the middle string is tuned first.
+In the keys which have three strings, the middle string is tuned first.
 A tool called a "mute" is inserted to silence the strings on either side.
 The right and left strings are then tuned based on the pitch of the middle string.

 In addition, a finish tuning is performed, and the action is regulated to ensure flawless movement.
 Here, a senior piano technician with many years of experience takes charge.
 The closer a piano gets to completion, the greater the requirement for a master piano technician to perform the adjustments.

 Voicing the Piano by Adjusting the Hammer Felts

 Next is the voicing process.
 This task adjusts the hardness and resiliency of the hammer felts to alter the tone and balance the notes.
 Specifically, in a process called filing, sandpaper is used to smooth the surface of the hammer felt and remove irregular fuzzing, to soften the felt when it has become too compressed, and to re-shape the hammer head.
 For notes that are strung with two or three strings, the hammer is shaped so that it strikes each string in the same way.